-- Solid black dress shoes or tennis shoes.
-Shoes must fall below the ankle; no boots.
+- Solid (ALL BLACK) black dress shoes or tennis shoes are required.
+Shoes must fall below the ankle; no boots/booties or high-top tennis shoes.
 Socks may be white or black, and completely cover the ankle.
-No sandals, open back or open toe shoes.
+No sandals, open back or open toed shoes.
 No high heels (e. g. heels greater than 2 inches on the instep and narrower than the foot).
-No boots or booties may be worn.
 Shoes may not have white markings. - 2.
 Only 1 pair small earrings, 1 bracelet, and 1 necklace.
 No earrings that extend below the bottom of the ear lobe.
 No hoop earrings are allowed.
 No other jewelry, including ankle bracelets. - 3.
 Hair shall be neatly groomed and kept out of the eyes and be of natural color.
 No bandanas will be allowed.
 Hair ties or headbands to bind the hair and braids shall be modest.
 No headbands depicting characters or animals may be worn.
 No extreme haircuts are allowed, to include but not limited to shaving all or parts of the head.
-Any unnatural coloring of the hair, including highlights, is not allowed. - 4.
+Any unnatural coloring of the hair, including highlights or glittered extensions ("mermaid hair"), is not allowed. - 4.
 Tights and socks may not be worn together.
 No leggings may be worn.